-The Company had its tax returns up to and including 2015 reviewed by the Dutch Tax Authorities, which resulted in an additional charge of EUR 0.7 million.
+The Company had its tax returns up to and including 2016 reviewed by the Dutch Tax Authorities, which resulted in a refund of EUR 1.3 million.
 For the current tax returns, a final assessment has not yet been received.